-- Freedom and Flexibility
+- Flexibility And Variety

 - Professional Development

-Ongoing training is not just an opportunity – it’s a necessity for our wardens.
-You’ll have chances to participate in advanced trainings on everything from internet investigations to tactical boat operations and leadership development.
+Ongoing training is not just an opportunity – it's a necessity for our wardens.
+You'll have chances to participate in advanced training on everything from internet investigations to tactical boat operations and leadership development.

 - Got Potential?

-- The Equipment to Get the Job Done
+- The Equipment To Get The Job Done

-All conservation wardens are assigned a take-home, state-owned vehicle for work use, and have access to boats, snowmobiles and all-terrain vehicles for use during patrols.
-This gives wardens the unique flexibility to respond to calls for service by simply stepping out of their front door -- no more commuting to work!
+All conservation wardens are assigned a take-home, state-owned vehicle for work use and have access to boats, snowmobiles and all-terrain vehicles for use during patrols.
+This gives wardens the unique flexibility to respond to calls for service by simply stepping out of their front door – no more commuting to work.

-- A Healthy and Balanced Life
+- A Healthy And Balanced Life

 - You've Earned It